Caesars Challenge: First format

 A giant rotating cage similar to a bingo calling machine was lowered from the ceiling.
 Inside were 200 plastic balls, each marked with a letter of the alphabet; one ball at a time was dispensed into a chute, and Rashad's assistant called out its letter.
 A backstage computer kept track of the letters and searched for any valid nine-letter words that could be formed from them.
-Once such a word was found, a gong sounded.
-The drawing ended at this point, and the letters in the word were displayed to the champion in the order that they were drawn.
+Once such a word was found, the drawing ended, and the letters in the word were displayed to the champion in the order that they were drawn.
 He/she was allowed to place one letter in its correct position for every main-game victory up to that point, then had 10 seconds to guess the word; successfully doing so won the car.

 Champions remained on the show until they either won the car or were defeated in the main game, whichever came first.

-When Caesars Challenge first premiered, letters were only drawn once the bonus round had started.
-Partway through the run, the drawing began during the commercial break before this round as a time-saving measure.
+When Caesars Challenge first premiered, letters were only drawn once the bonus round had started but was later changed to where the drawing began during the commercial break before this round as a time-saving measure.
 The champion and home audience were shown the letters that were drawn during the break.

 Second format

 The second bonus format was introduced on November 22, 1993, and continued for the remainder of the run.

 The champion was shown five scrambled words, each a different length from five to nine letters, on a screen placed in front of the slot machine.
 He/she had 30 seconds to solve the words, starting with the shortest and working upward by length.
 The current word was unscrambled, one letter at a time, until the champion solved it.
-No passing was allowed; the champion had to solve each word before moving to the next.
+No passing was allowed; the champion had to solve each word before moving to the next and there was no penalty for a wrong guess.
 He/she won the car for unscrambling all five words.

 Under this format, champions remained on the show until they either won the car, lost the main game, or played the bonus round three times.